scoulomb/myDNS/2-advanced-bind/5-real-own-dns-application/6-use-linux-nameserver-part-f.md

 </html>
 ````

-The ingress server is exposing port 80, si I will configure NAT.
+The ingress server is exposing port 80, so I will configure NAT.

 ````shell script
 ingress	TCP	Port	80	192.168.1.32	80